 ObjectId

-The ObjectId type is used to reference other documents within a MongoDB collection.
-It serves as a foreign key to establish parent-child relationships, such as a user having multiple posts or orders.
-Mongoose automatically generates ObjectId values for _id fields; each document has a unique identifier.
-This type is commonly used with the ref option to enable population, where referenced documents can be fetched in queries.
+The ObjectId type references other documents within a MongoDB collection.
+It serves as a foreign key to establish parent-child relationships, such as a user owning multiple posts or orders.
+Mongoose automatically generates ObjectId values for the _id field, so each document has a unique identifier.
+This type is commonly paired with the ref option to enable population, where referenced documents can be fetched in queries.

-ObjectId is useful for creating relationships in MongoDB and supports efficient lookups and joins.
-Using populate, you can retrieve and link related data.
-It avoids the need for manual joins or multiple queries.
-ObjectId helps build complex, relational data structures in applications like blogs, e-commerce platforms, and user management systems.
+ObjectId is the foundation of building relationships in MongoDB.
+Using populate, you can retrieve and link related data without manual joins or multiple queries, which makes it essential for blogs, e-commerce platforms, and user management systems.

 Example: